How do you start a life coaching business?

 But how do you know what niches are actually profitable?

-Here’s a list of profitable life coaching niches (and if you need more, this post gives you 100+ niche examples):
+Here’s a list of profitable life coaching niches (and if you need more, you get 100+ niche ideas in this post):

 But…do you have to “get stuck” in one niche?
 What if you’re multi-passionate and don’t want to focus on just one thing?